Over 80s car insurance

 Frequently asked questions

-Quite possibly, yes.
 It’s more difficult to get a competitive quote for older drivers, but it’s not impossible.
-If your insurance provider increases the price of renewing your policy, it’s worth shopping around and comparing other providers.
+If your insurance provider increases the cost of your car insurance when you come to renew, it’s worth shopping around and comparing providers.

 Is there a maximum age for car insurance?